More individuals with systemic lupus erythematosus treated with anifrolumab-fnia reached remission compared to the placebo.

 The TULIP program was a randomized, double blinded, placebo-controlled trial that was conducted over a 4-year period.
 At week 208 of the trial, 33% of individuals that were treated with anifrolumab were in remission, compared to 21.4% that were treated with the placebo.
 The percentage of individuals in remission with anifrolumab increased from year 1 of the study to year 4 by 14.3%.
 Additionally, 17.2% of individuals on anifrolumab spent a greater time in remission compared to the placebo.

-The study authors noted that other positive factors when individuals were treated with anifrolumab included reduced disease active within organs, a decrease in renal involvement, and an improved physical and mental quality of life when taken long term.
+The study authors noted that other positive factors when individuals were treated with anifrolumab included reduced disease activity within organs, a decrease in renal involvement, and an improved physical and mental quality of life when taken long term.

 The study authors noted that the most commonly reported adverse reactions when treated with anifrolumab included nasopharyngitis, upper respiratory tract infections, bronchitis, infusion-related reactions, herpes zoster, and cough.

 “This data adds to our understanding of Saphnelo’s compelling clinical profile in reducing disease activity across organ systems while lowering the use of oral corticosteroids, and now meeting a higher standard of disease control, with remission,” said Sharon Barr, Executive Vice President, BioPharmaceuticals R&D, AstraZeneca, in a press release.